What is tinea capitis?

 In New Zealand, Europe, and Asia the most common causative agent is the zoophilic species Microsporum canis which originates in cats.

-Other zoophilic fungi sometimes found to cause tinea capitis are:
+Examples of other zoophilic fungi that cause tinea capitis include:

-Other anthropophilic fungi sometimes found to cause tinea capitis are:
+Examples of other anthropophilic fungi that cause tinea capitis include:

 - T. schoenleinii

 Geophilic fungi, such as M. gypseum, originate in the soil and are rare causes of tinea capitis.